jdxlabs/ckad-exs/README.md

  here :
 https://github.com/dgkanatsios/CKAD-exercises

-Also additional practical cases to be totally ready for the exam day..
+Also additional practical cases to be totally ready for the exam day.

 To create a local Kubernetes cluster, you can [use Kind](https://dev.to/jdxlabs/a-local-kubernetes-cluster-in-seconds-with-kind-31lc).